shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 phone, and operator social engineering attacks since most VOIP providers have a higher security level than most traditional telecom providers.

-While it's quite cheap to just buy a new number when you move to a new location, unlike earlier times, in the post modern era with increasingly higher number of online services treating your phone number as your digital identity and 2FA device, its no longer a simple task.
+While it's quite cheap to buy a new number when you move to a new location, unlike earlier times, in the post modern era with increasingly higher number of online services treating your phone number as your digital identity and 2FA device, its no longer a simple task.